-“At least they are better than a Republican”
+“At least they are better than the Republican candidate!”

 If we are serious about digging ourselves out of our electoral pit of despair, we need to field Democratic candidates who understand what people are feeling.
 Our candidates need to speak to voters’ concerns at an emotional level, and our party needs to support those candidates even at the expense of incumbents and establishment candidates who are less-capable but have “paid their dues.”